christ-offer/supastack-starter-pack/readme.md

 ## What is this?

-This is a fully functional CRUD starter pack using:
+This is a "fully functional" CRUD starter pack using:

 - HTML/HTMX for the frontend
 - Supabase for the backend